Open-Markets-Initiative/Directory/Patents/ReadMe.md

 The first in a series of patents using a many-to-many approach that can ingest any IDL or binary protocol documentation.
 A front end of a multistage binary data model compiler built around an independent intermediate representation for common operations.

-IDLs and the existing source generation tools reduce the efficacy of the source generation platform.

 # Open Source Projects

-## Kaitia Struct
+## Kaitai Struct

 https://kaitai.io

 Kaitai Struct is a domain-specific language (DSL) that is designed with one particular task in mind: dealing with arbitrary binary formats.

-A one-to-many approach using an Interface Design Language and a source generation tool for several languages for arbitrary binary protocols.
+A one-to-many approach using an Interface Design Language (.ksy) and a source generation tool for several languages for arbitrary binary protocols.

 Due to differences in the IDL and scope of source generation cases, the Open Markets Initiative believes that Kaitai Struct does not infringe on any existing patents.
 However, Kaitai struct cannot handle evey case and cannot provide the scalability of an independent inter representation.